danielmiless/Material-Simulations-Research/docs/index.md

 ## Overview

 This research project investigates the dynamics of 2D mass-spring lattice systems using exponential spring models.
-The work is conducted in collaboration with Dr. Rakesh Batra at Virginia Tech's Department of Mechanical Engineering.
+The work is conducted in collaboration with Dr. Romesh Batra, Distinguished Professor and Clifton C. Garvin Professor, Department of Mechanical Engineering, Virginia Tech.

 ## Documentation Structure